Asayukiii/akita.ts/doc/functions/$send.md

 | ReturnId | Whether or not to return message Id `(default: no)` | Boolean | True |

 ### Returns
 > ReturnId ?
-Number : Void
+Snowflake : Void

 ### Example
 > ```php